httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 The set of origins (as per {{!RFC6454}}) that a given connection might be used for is known in this specification as the Origin Set.

-When a connection is first established, its Origin Set is defined to be those origins that the client would normally consider the connection authoritative for; see {{!RFC7540}}, Section 10.1.
+When a connection is first established, its Origin Set is defined to be the origin composed from:
+  - Scheme: "https"
+  - Host: the value sent in Server Name Indication {{!RFC6066}}
+  - Port: the local port of the connection on the server

+If SNI is not sent, the Origin Set is empty when the connection is established.

 The ORIGIN frame allows the server to modify the Origin Set.
 In particular:

 1. A server can add to its members by sending an ORIGIN frame (without any flags set);
-2. A server can prune one or more origins from it by sending an ORIGIN frame with the REMOVE flag set;
+2. A server can prune one or more origins from it by sending them in an ORIGIN frame with the REMOVE flag set;
 3. A server can remove all its members and then add zero or more members by sending an ORIGIN frame with the CLEAR flag set and a payload containing the new origins.

-Adding to the Origin Set (cases 1 and 3 above) does not imply that the connection is authoritative for the added origins (in the sense of {{!RFC7540}}, Section 10.1) on its own; this MUST be established by some other mechanism.
+Adding to the Origin Set (cases 1 and 3 above) does not imply that the connection is authoritative for the added origins (in the sense of {{!RFC7540}}, Section 10.1) on its own; see {{authority}}.

+## Establishing Authority and Coalescing with ORIGIN {#authority}

+{{RFC7540}}, Section 10.1 uses both DNS and the presented TLS certificate to establish the authority of an origin server, just as HTTP/1.1 does in {{RFC7230}}.

+Upon receiving an ORIGIN frame on a connection, clients that implement this specification are released from the requirement to establish authority for a given origin using DNS, for that connection.
+However, they MUST still establish authority using the certificate, as described in
+{{RFC7540}} Section 9.1.1.

-A client that implements this specification MUST NOT use a connection for a given origin unless that origin appears in the Origin Set for the connection, regardless of whether or not it believes that the connection is authoritative for that origin.
+Once such a frame is received, an implementing client MUST NOT use that connection for a given origin unless it appears in the connection's Origin Set.
+Implementing clients SHOULD use a connection for all origins which it is authoritative for, if they are included in its Origin Set.

-## Processing ORIGIN Frames
+## Processing ORIGIN Frames {#process}

 The ORIGIN frame is a non-critical extension to HTTP/2.
 Endpoints that do not support this frame can safely ignore it upon receipt.

-When received by a client, it can be used to inform HTTP/2 connection coalescing (see {{set}}), but does not relax the requirement there that the server is authoritative.
+When received by an implementing client, it is used to manipulate the Origin Set (see {{set}}).

 The origin frame MUST be sent on stream 0; an ORIGIN frame on any other stream is invalid and MUST be ignored.

 The ORIGIN frame is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.

 The following algorithm illustrates how a client can handle received ORIGIN frames:

-1. If the client is configured to use a proxy, ignore the frame and stop processing.
+1. If the client is configured to use a proxy for the connection, ignore the frame and stop processing.
 2. If the frame occurs upon any stream except stream 0, ignore the frame and stop processing.
 3. If the CLEAR flag is set, remove all members from the Origin Set.
 4. For each Origin field `origin_raw` in the frame payload:
    1. Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
+If parsing fails, skip to the next `origin_raw`.
    2. If the REMOVE flag is set, remove any member of the Origin Set that is the same as `parsed_origin` (as per {{!RFC6454}}, Section 5), and continue to the next `parsed_origin`.
    3. Otherwise, add `parsed_origin` to the Origin Set.